 The scheme also provides active frontage to both Worrall Street and the proposed public realm between Blocks 1A and 1B.
 Duplex units are proposed at ground/first floor level, with ‘own-front-door’ access and modest private external space.

-The Dye Works provides a positive and sensitive response to its physical context, in it’s layout, scale, massing and appearance.
+The Waterhouse provides a positive and sensitive response to its physical context, in it’s layout, scale, massing and appearance.
 The proposal offers an appropriate mix of unit types and sizes that successfully meets the client’s brief, while maintaining design quality and recognising the history of the site and the wider area through the choice of materials, colour and branding.